 City Carrier Assistant Employees.
 Health benefit entitlement for CCAs is addressed in Appendix B, 3.
-Other Provisions, Section F - Article 21 in the 2011 National Agreement.
+Other Provisions, Section F - Article 21 in the 2019 National Agreement.

 Appendix B is the reprinting of Section I of the 2013 Das Award, the creation of a new non-career employee category.
+Provisions of the Das Award that were modified in the 2019 National Agreement are indicated in bold.
+Those provisions that are reflected in another part of the National Agreement or Joint Contract Administration Manual are not reprinted herein.